Imitative learning: Self-similarity bias

+Dangers of imitation

 These cues can lead to humans imitating harmful behaviours.
 Copycat suicides occur when the person attempting suicide copies the method of a suicide attempt they had heard about or seen in the media, with a significant rise in attempts seen after celebrity suicides (see Werther effect).
 Suicides can spread through social networks like an epidemic due large groups of people imitating the behaviour of a model or group of models (see Blue Whale Challenge).

+Experimental research has found that the conformity bias particularly can have adverse effects.
+A series of experiments conducted by Solomon Asch in the 1950s presented a task to a group of volunteers (consisting of one real subject and the rest being actors) where they were shown one reference line and 3 comparison lines.
+They were then asked to choose which comparison line is identical to the reference line.
+While the answer was very obvious, the actors were instructed to give a specific wrong answer on certain trials, and the real subject was always second last to respond.
+Of the 100 subjects tested, 75% of them were swayed by the actors and gave the wrong answer.
+While this conformity has its limits, with 95% of subjects independently responded at least once and few conforming every single time, this nonetheless is compelling evidence for the prevalence of the conformity bias even at the expense of objective rationality.
+This experiment was replicated across 27 countries with similar results, demonstrating the cross-regional and cultural scale of the phenomenon of conformity and imitative learning.

 Imitative learning in robotics

 Initiative learning can be used in robotics as an alternative to traditional reinforcement learning.
 Traditional reinforcement learning algorithms start from essentially taking random actions, and are left to figure out the correct sequence of actions to achieve the goal by themselves.
 However, this approach can fail in robotics, where the reward function may be extremely sparse (e.g. the robot either succeeds or fails, no in-between).
 If success requires the robot to complete a complex sequence of actions, the reinforcement learning algorithm may struggle to make progress in training.
 Imitative learning can be used to create a set of successful examples for the reinforcement learning algorithm to learn from by having a human researcher manually pilot the robot, and record the actions taken.
 These successful examples can guide the reinforcement learning algorithm to the right path better than taking purely random actions would.